tytydraco/yessleep/out/A_mysterious_magician_visited_my_town_in_order_to_perform_the_most_incredible_trick_that_anyone_had_ever_seen_I_wish_I_never_got_involved_with_him_and_I_wish_I_never_knew_the_truth_Part_1.md

 A little boy yelled.

 But of course, our friend decided to ignore anyone and everyone who desperately tried to get his attention.
-He simply waved goodbye, and we got inside the limousine and ordered the driver to speed off.
+He simply waved goodbye, as he got inside the limousine and ordered the driver to speed off.
 Leaving his many fans dust-covered and heartbroken as the white vehicle got further and further away.

 \- ”What.
 A. Douche. -